|

 Sector V. F - 2 From Tsenovo to Borovo

-In this sector I will point two possible routes: - Route a: From Tsenovo to Byala Rail Station (road 54) to Buala (road E 85)
+The two possible routes: - Route a: From Tsenovo to Byala Rail Station (road 54) to Buala (road E 85)

-In this area the best would be if you avoid the international road E85 - one of the deadliest roads in Bulgaria, never mind that just this road segment - from Byala Rail Station to Byala it is broad enough and safe.
-Pedalling route b you will avoid a hill between Byala Rail Station and Byala, as it can be seen from the road profile charts shown below.
+- Route b: From Tsenovo to Dolna Studena (unnamed road) to Botrov to Starmen to Buala (road 51).
+In this area, avoid the international road E85 .
+It is one of the deadliest roads in Bulgaria.
+From Byala Rail Station to Byala the road is broad enough and safe!
+Pedaling route b , you will avoid a hill between Byala Rail Station and Byala, as it can be seen from the road profile charts shown below.
+Route a

 The several next photos illustrate the traffic just between Byala Line Station and Byala. |